antiflee/InsightDataEngineeringCodeChallenge/README.md

 #### The description of the problem can be found at https://github.com/InsightDataScience/find-political-donors

+#### Description of the solution:

+0. The solution only uses Python3 standard libraries.
 The python3 script is `src/find_political_donors.py`.
-To execute, run *./run.sh*.
+To execute, run `./run.sh`.
 No "exotic" packages needed.

-#### Description of the solution:

-0. The solution only uses Python3 standard libraries.

 1. Two dictionaries are used to store the information of donations when parsing the input file line by line.
     * *recipient_zip_pair*: the key is (recipient, zipcode), and the value is a MedianList instance (for the detail of the class, see below).